Armenia in the Junior Eurovision Song Contest 2008

 Armenia selected their Junior Eurovision Song Contest 2008 entry by a national final with two quarter-finals, one semi-final and a final.
-The winner was Monika Manchuarova with "Im Ergy Hnchyune", which represented Armenia in the Junior Eurovision Song Contest 2008 on 22 November 2008.
+The winner was Monika Manucharova with "Im Ergy Hnchyune", which represented Armenia in the Junior Eurovision Song Contest 2008 on 22 November 2008.

 Before Junior Eurovision

 National final

 A submission period for artists was held until 5 May 2008.
 200 applications were received, and 36 entries were chosen for the national final.

 Quarter-final 1

 The first quarter-final was held on 30 June 2008, hosted by Felix and Emmy.
 Eighteen songs competed and an "expert" jury chose 10 songs to qualify for the semi-final.